Classic Cheesesteak Sandwich

 Does the best Philly cheesesteak sandwich come from Philly or from your own kitchen?
 This one has everything you want from the original Philly, without the airfare.

 With the Super Bowl coming up on Sunday, I thought I’d give you another party option for your Game Day offerings.
 Our traditional Super Bowl menu celebrates the regional food from the areas of the country where the teams are from.
 For 2018, it’s New England vs. Philadelphia.
 Monday I paid tribute to the Patriots with those incredible lobster rolls..
 Today, we’re highlighting Philly with arguably the most obvious choice — a classic cheesesteak sandwich.

-We’ve all HAD Philly Cheesesteaks before, but have you ever MADE one?
-I admit, I hadn’t… but once I’d gotten the technique down, I couldn’t STOP making them.
+Like a classic French dip au jus, cheesesteaks are a notch above a standard hoagie.
+I admit, I’d never made one… but once I’d gotten the technique down, I couldn’t STOP making them.
 Rather than head to the frozen foods aisle for that childhood favorite, SteakUmmm, I talked to my butcher and we agreed that a ribeye, very thinly sliced would do an admirable job for this steak sandwich — he even used his industrial Hobart to cut the meat, so I wouldn’t have to freehand it at home.

 The butcher did a good job of slicing, but I went a step further and pounded it out with the flat side of my meat mallet.
 Several firm, but disciplined whacks later, the slice were about 1/8″ thick.
 Perfect for a quick griddle.